bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 3
 X>
-X> Define custom type
+X> Define your own custom type.
+One example is `data Person name age = PersonInst name age`.
+Then check the type of the type constructor with `:t`.

 X> ### Exercise 4
 X>
-X> Invent type constructor and find out its type with holes
+X> Invent a function that works with your custom type (for example, it extracts some value) by pattern matching against its type constructor(s).

 X> ### Exercise 5
 X>
-X> Pattern match against custom type
+X> Repeat exercise 4 and use holes to check the types of the expressions used in your function definition.

 ### 5.1.3.
 Lambda anonymous functions